 Participation in team sports, healthy competition and skills development are essential elements in the development of well-balanced young people.
 A strong sense of sportsmanship and fair play is fostered among the whole School community.

 Most sports offer several levels of interschool competition and students are carefully graded to a team that matches their individual level of skill.
-In addition Middle School students may compete in House Competitions in Athletics, Swimming, Rugby, Basketball, Cross-Country and Soccer.
+In addition students compete in House Competitions including Athletics, Swimming and Cross-Country.

 To view the Final and Draft Sports Fixtures click here.